Stipends, Benefits, Resources, and Outcomes

 - One hundred percent of program participants work extensively with underserved populations, in both the generalist training curriculum and in their area of focus, including working with children from Health Professions Shortage Areas (HPSAs).

-- One hundred percent of program completers continue to work with underserved populations during their second year at the Child Study Center, including working with children from HPSAs.
+- One hundred percent of program completers continue to work with underserved populations during their Postdoctoral Fellowship at the Child Study Center, including working with children from HPSAs.

 - Career choices following completion of the two-year program model suggest that participants begin career trajectories which will enable them to make significant contributions as leaders in improving knowledge, skills, competencies, and outcomes both in the development of the health professions workforce and in the delivery of services to underserved populations.